rohitguptap/first-dapp-app/README.md

 This address is what we will use in our client application to talk to the smart contract.
 Save this address as we will need to use it when connecting to it from the client application.

+3) Run nom start

-3) Test it using the metamask wallet & click on the set greeting button on the UI by sending tokens to the wallet id
+4) Test it using the metamask wallet & click on the set greeting button on the UI by sending tokens to the wallet id

 In the project directory, you can run: